freshOS/freshOS.github.io/README.md

 *Just want to say I love your different solutions.
 It's smart clean and easy to use.*
 Florent Douine - iOS Developer

+*Man I just wanted to tell you that Stevia, then, Arrow and ws is the most beautiful thing ever made!
+Really!
+This is beautiful!*
+Mauran Muthiah - Developer

 *Loving this library so far :)*
 MadnessJax - Github User